oktadev/okta-blog/_source/_posts/2020-03-16-react-styled-components.md

 The code for this tutorial is available at [@oktadeveloper/okta-react-styled-components-example](https://github.com/oktadeveloper/okta-react-styled-components-example) on GitHub.

 If you liked this tutorial and want to be notified when we publish more, follow [@oktadev on Twitter](https://twitter.com/oktadev), subscribe to [our YouTube channel](https://youtube.com/c/oktadev), or [follow us on LinkedIn](https://www.linkedin.com/company/oktadev/).
 If you have a question, please leave a comment below.

+**Changelog:**

+* May 6, 2020: Updated to use the v3.0.1 version of the Okta React SDK.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-react-styled-components-example/pull/2).
+Changes to this article can be viewed in https://github.com/oktadeveloper/okta-blog/pull/197[oktadeveloper/okta-blog#197].